Prince Edward North Pastoral Charge

 April 11, 2021 10:30am 2nd SUNDAY OF EASTER

 - Birthdays and anniversaries.
 Remember to let Melody know your birthday or anniversary.
+Happy Birthday Doris!

 - ZOOM Bible study – Monday at 7pm.
+Acts 15.

-- READ THE BIBLE IN A YEAR: WEEK 13.
-Starting February 21
+- READ THE BIBLE IN A YEAR: WEEK 20.
+Starting April 11

 We are a group of followers of Jesus Christ, worshipping Jesus Christ as Lord, making God’s love known to all ages through joyful, warm worship and compassionate caring for one another, our community, and God’s creation.